What is CFA?

 CFA stands for Continuous Factor Authentication.
 Its core goal is to enable the usage of two-factor authentication (2FA) for automated package publishing to improve the security of the Node.js ecosystem.

-2FA level, meaning package publishing cannot behind two-factor authentication.
+packages on npm.
+However, , meaning package publishing cannot behind two-factor authentication.

 CFA solves this problem by providing a secure means to deliver a 2FA token to CI builds while keeping 2FA turned on for write operations such as npm publish